 - City of Ottawa 2015.
 Community & Social Services 2015 Budget Briefing Note.
 Accessed April 11, 2016.

 - City of Ottawa 2012.
 2012 State of the Asset Report.
 Accessed April 11, 2016

 Ottawa residents pay relatively high property taxes

 The property tax rate is set by City Council each year as part of the budget.
 This rate, multiplied by the value of the property, constitutes the main part of the tax on property.
 An additional element is the education tax, whose rate is set by the province.
-Certain services -- including water, sewer and garbage -- are funded by rate-based charges, so are not tied to the value of the property.
+Certain services — including water, sewer and garbage — are funded by rate-based charges, and are not tied to the value of the property.

-The City of Ottawa has kept annual property tax rate increases below 2.5% per year for each of the past six years.
-Nonetheless, Ottawa has the highest residential property tax rate among Canada's six largest cities.
+The City of Ottawa has kept annual property tax rate increases below 2.5% for each of the past eight years.
+Nonetheless, Ottawa has the highest residential property tax rate among Canada’s six largest cities.
 Actual average property taxes are higher in Toronto than Ottawa due to the higher property values in Toronto.
-Ottawa's commercial property taxes are also relatively high.
+Ottawa’s commercial property taxes are also relatively high.